 The AV line (AV stands for Adjusted Voltage) has been specially developed for use with 12V trolling motors.
 The voltage of our other (Angling line) 12V batteries is slightly higher than that of a lead battery.
 Always consult the manual of your electric outboard or trolling motor and use these battery only if your electric motor accepts an input voltage of up to 16.8V, otherwise you should always choose an AV battery.
-The 24V batteries work with all common 24V electric motors.
+The 24V batteries work with all common 24V electric motors and the 36V batteries work with all common 35V electric motors.
 If in doubt, consult the supplier of your electric motor.
 See also question 11 What are the differences between the Angling and the AV line?

 Use cables of sufficient thickness and (ANEN) plug connections to connect your electric motor to the battery for safe use and always place a suitable fuse between the battery and electric motor to protect both.
 Never use crodocile clamps to connect your trolling engine to the battery!
 These connections are not safe and can lead to a large heat development with dangerous situations and damage to your electric motor and battery.
 Damage due to incorrect connections and cabling is expressly excluded from the warranty.
 Make sure that you always tighten the screw terminals of the battery (with a socket wrench, for example).

 Tip: the Quick Connect EM cable has been specially developed to safely connect your electric motor to a Rebelcell battery.

 This depends on the type of battery, capacity of the battery, the power of the trolling motor and the circumstances (currents, wind, temperature).
 More information about this can be found on the product page of each battery.
 We recommend that you ask the supplier of your electric outboard motor for advice on the correct battery.